zoyi/sdk-ibeacon-ios/Example/ZBeaconKitExample/Pods/Target Support Files/Pods-ZBeaconKitExample/Pods-ZBeaconKitExample-acknowledgements.markdown

 If you agree to comply with this agreement, you have the rights below.
 (1) USE OF THE SDK.
-Subject to your compliance with this agreement, ZOYI hereby authorizes you to use the SDK solely for the purpose of creating mobile applications designed to operate with Walk-insight (referred to as "Authorized Applications").
+Subject to your compliance with this agreement, ZOYI hereby authorizes you to use the SDK solely for the purpose of creating mobile applications designed to operate with Walk Insights (referred to as "Authorized Applications").
-You may not rent, lease or lend any of your rights in the SDK or access to Walk-insight.
+You may not rent, lease or lend any of your rights in the SDK or access to Walk Insights.
 You may make a reasonable number of copies of the SDK for the purposes set forth herein, provided that you reproduce only complete copies, including without limitation all "read me" files, copyright notices, and other legal notices and terms that ZOYI has included in the SDK.